cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/1.base/tag.md

 ---
 Tags can have different shapes.
 Use the `shape` prop to display a tag with a rounded or squared shape.
 :::doc-message{type="muted" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseTag"} can be set in your `app.config.ts`.
+Default shape of all :doc-linker{to="BaseTag"} can be set in your `.app/app.config.ts`.
 :::
 ::

 ::doc-component-demo
 ---
-title: Condensed tags
+title: Small tags
 demo: '#examples/tag/condensed.vue'
 ---
 Tags can have a smaller size.
-Use the `condensed` prop to display a tag with a smaller size.
+Use the `size` prop with the `sm` value to display a tag with a smaller size.
 ::

 ::doc-component-demo